Latest update: July 2021

-Flexible and opportunistic in their feeding.
-Diet varies by season, year and location.
+Harbour porpoises are flexible and opportunistic in their feeding.
+Their diet varies by season, year and location.
 They take a wide variety of prey species from both benthic and pelagic habitats, but porpoises in one area tend to feed primarily on two or three species of fish.

 The harbour porpoise (Phocoena phocoena) is one of the smallest cetaceans in the world, with a widespread distribution throughout the northern hemisphere.
 It is very abundant, with a current global population numbering around 700,000 (Hammond et al. 2008).

 As its name implies, this porpoise is found primarily in coastal areas, though they are sometimes found over deeper offshore waters.
 They also frequent river estuaries, occasionally moving up the rivers many miles from the sea.
 The harbour porpoise has an almost circumpolar distribution, with four subspecies recognized in different regions: P. p. phocoena in the North Atlantic, P. p. vomerina, in the eastern North Pacific, an un-named subspecies in the western North Pacific and P. p. relicta in the Black Sea (Hammond et al. 2008).
 This account will deal with the North Atlantic subspecies: P. p. phocoena.